bigredwill/kickbal/content/pages/home.md

     dance and overthink emails.
   title: Kickbal Dance Company
 ---
-**News!** ---> Kickbal is the recipient of the ODC Theater Fleishhacker Opportunity Fund and will be producing a show at ODC Theater in April 2020!
+**News!** ---> Kickbal is the recipient of the ODC Theater Fleishhacker Opportunity Fund and will be producing a show at ODC Theater in April 2020! **DATES: April 10th & 11th at 8pm**

-**Upcoming** ---> Kickbal at Fresh Festival, January 2020
+**Upcoming** ---> Catch Kickbal at [Fresh Festival 2020](https://freshfestival.org/exchanges)!
+<br/>RIPE [raw + intimate performance experiments]
+Thursday, January 9, 7:00pm
+at Brava! for Women in the Arts

 <div style="margin: 4rem 0; display: flex; justify-content: center;">